Wolfpack Alliance

-The Wolfpack Alliance was a Canadian organized crime group.
+The Wolfpack Alliance is a Canadian organized crime group.
 The Canadian journalist Peter Edwards and the Mexican journalist Luis Horacio Nájera wrote that the Wolfpack Alliance were "...a loosely allied and multi-ethnic group of mostly Millennial-aged gangsters who operated across the country".
 The police described the Wolfpack as not a single group, but rather a consortium that united several organized crime groups together.

 History

 Origins

 The Wolfpack Alliance was founded in 2010 in the Lower Mainland of British Columbia by the Hells Angels member Larry Amero as a "side project".
-Hells Angels are allowed to create "side projects" as long as the other members of the relevant chapter are aware of the project and allowed to participate if they so desire.
+Hells Angels are allowed to create "side projects", as long as the other members of the relevant chapter are aware of the project and allowed to participate if they so desire.
 The other leaders of the Wolfpack Alliance were Jonathan Bacon of the Red Scorpions and Randy Naicker and James Riach of the Independent Soldiers.
 The first public evidence of the existence of the group was that Bacon was often seen with Amero on the latter's speedboat, Steroids & Silicone.
 The Wolfpack worked as distributors of cocaine from the Sinaloa Cartel of Mexico, whose leader was Joaquín Guzmán, better known by his moniker El Chapo ("the shorty").